ianvanharten/all-time-reading-list/README.md

 ### July 2011 (Michelle's Wedding)

-Not Even Wrong--Paul Collins
+Not Even Wrong -- Paul Collins

-Thinking in Pictures--Temple Grandin
+Thinking in Pictures -- Temple Grandin

-Darwinia--Robert Charles Wilson
+Darwinia -- Robert Charles Wilson

-Be Different--John Elder Robison
+Be Different -- John Elder Robison

-Supergods--Grant Morrison
+Supergods -- Grant Morrison

-The Chrysalids--John Wyndham
+The Chrysalids -- John Wyndham

-Promethea Series (1-3)--Alan Moore
+Promethea Series (1-3) -- Alan Moore

---September 2011 (Kingston)--
+## September 2011 (Living in Kingston)

-The Lives of a Cell--Lewis Thomas
+The Lives of a Cell -- Lewis Thomas

-The Elements of Style--William Strung Jr.
+The Elements of Style -- William Strung Jr.

-Tommy Douglas--Vincent Lam
+Tommy Douglas -- Vincent Lam

-You Are Psychic--Pete Sanders Jr.
+You Are Psychic -- Pete Sanders Jr.

-The Greatest Dinosaur Expedition
+The Greatest Dinosaur Project -- Wayne Grady

-The Story of Canada--Janet Lunn and Christopher Moore
+The Story of Canada -- Janet Lunn and Christopher Moore Bios -- Robert Charles Wilson

-Bios--Robert Charles Wilson

-The Unwritten (Vol. 1)--Mike Carey and Peter Gross

-Blind Lake--Robert Charles Wilson
+The Unwritten (Vol. 1) -- Mike Carey and Peter Gross Blind Lake -- Robert Charles Wilson

-Moontellers--Lynn Horoney and Greg Shed
+Moontellers -- Lynn Horoney and Greg Shed

-Mythos II--Joseph Campbell (movie lectures)
+Mythos II -- Joseph Campbell (movie lectures)

-The Lord of the Rings Trilogy--JRR Tolkien
+The Lord of the Rings Trilogy -- JRR Tolkien
 Being Caribou (Canadian Documentary)

-The Way of the Shaman--Michael Harner
+The Way of the Shaman -- Michael Harner

-South of the Border(documentary)--Oliver Stone

-Charles Darwin's On the Origin of Species: A Graphic Adaptation--Michael Keller and Nicolle Rager Fuller

-They Knew the Unknown--Martin Ebon
+South of the Border(documentary) -- Oliver Stone Charles Darwin's On the Origin of Species: A Graphic Adaptation -- Michael Keller and Nicolle Rager Fuller They Knew the Unknown -- Martin Ebon

-Sex Secrets--Brian Chichester and Kenton Robinson
+Sex Secrets -- Brian Chichester and Kenton Robinson The Wayfinders -- Wade Davis

-The Wayfinders--Wade Davis

-Self--Yann Martel
+Self -- Yann Martel

-The Unwritten (Vol. 2)--Mike Carey and Peter Gross
+The Unwritten (Vol. 2) -- Mike Carey and Peter Gross 1984 -- George Orwell

-1984--George Orwell

-Recollections of an Assiniboine Chief--Dan Kennedy (Ochankugahe)

-Ocean Mind, Parts 1 and 2--IDEAS
+Recollections of an Assiniboine Chief -- Dan Kennedy (Ochankugahe) Ocean Mind, Parts 1 and 2 -- IDEAS

-The Power of Colour, Parts 1, 2, and 3--IDEAS
+The Power of Colour, Parts 1, 2, and 3 -- IDEAS

-The Empire of Illusion--IDEAS
+The Empire of Illusion -- IDEAS

-Buy-ology--Martin Lindstrom
+Buy-ology -- Martin Lindstrom
 Nikola Tesla: Master of Lightning (Documentary)
 The Boy with the Incredible Brain (Documentary)

-Pride and Prejudice--Jane Austen
+Pride and Prejudice -- Jane Austen

-Homo (Sapien) Neanderthalenthis--IDEAS
+Homo (Sapien) Neanderthalenthis -- IDEAS

-Wisdom of the Elders--David Suzuki and Peter Knudsten
+Wisdom of the Elders -- David Suzuki and Peter Knudsten

---January 2012--
+## January 2012

-1491--Charles C. Mann
+1491 -- Charles C. Mann

-Not Wanted on the Voyage--Timothy Findley
+Not Wanted on the Voyage -- Timothy Findley

 The Bhagavad Gita--Translated by Easwaran